Tuesday, Feb. 17, 2015

 Once again, Wingate University will sponsor the Annual Shakespeare Competition for high school students (9th through 12th grade) and middle school students (6th through 8th grade) from Union, Mecklenburg, and surrounding counties.
-The contest, originally scheduled for Tuesday, February 11, 2014 at the George A. Batte, Jr. Fine Arts Center on the campus of Wingate University, will take place on Thursday, February 27, 2014.
+The contest, scheduled for Tuesday, February 17, 2015, will take place at the George A. Batte, Jr. Fine Arts Center on the campus of Wingate University.

 Instructions for Entering the Contest